-The new UEFA Women's Nations League and European Qualifiers system will operate from autumn 2023.
+The new UEFA Women's Nations League and European Qualifiers system has now begun.

 Article top media content

-But how will it work precisely?
+But how does it work precisely?
 An example based on 51 entries:

 * Due to the suspension of all Russian teams and clubs from UEFA competitions until further notice, as decided by the UEFA Executive Committee on 28 February 2022 and confirmed by the Court of Arbitration for Sport on 15 July 2022, the final league allocation will be communicated before the draw for the relevant competition which takes place in April 2023.

-The UEFA Nations League starts in autumn 2023 and is composed of a league stage, matches for promotion and relegation, and finals comprising two semi-finals, a third-place match and a final.
+The UEFA Nations League is composed of a league stage, matches for promotion and relegation, and finals comprising two semi-finals, a third-place match and a final.

-In the league stage, teams will be split into three leagues based on their current UEFA women's national team coefficient rankings.
+In the league stage, teams are split into three leagues based on their current UEFA women's national team coefficient rankings.

-Leagues A and B each consist of 16 teams drawn into four groups of four; League C consists of 19 teams drawn into four groups of four and one group of three (note that the actual group composition of League C will depend on the number of participating teams).
+Leagues A and B consist of 16 teams drawn into four groups of four; League C consists of 19 teams drawn into four groups of four and one group of three (note that the actual group composition of League C depends on the number of participating teams).

-All matches will be played over six matchdays, with each team playing one home match and one away match against all the other teams in their group.
+All matches are be played over six matchdays, with each team playing one home match and one away match against all the other teams in their group.